 “How much jail time do I get for possession of coke in Texas?” is an (incredibly) common question, but it’s also one that many people are too intimidated to ask until it’s too late.

-If you are found with cocaine on you, you are considered to be in possession of a controlled substance (as opposed to being found in possession of a dangerous drug, like possession of Xanax in Texas).
+If you are found with cocaine on you, you are considered to be in possession of a controlled substance (as opposed to being found in possession of a dangerous drug).

-Factors that influence drug possession penalties in Texas
+Factors that influence the severity of your charge for cocaine possession in Texas

-No doubt you’ve noticed that the ranges of potential consequences for cocaine possession in Texas are pretty wide.
+No doubt you’ve noticed that the range of potential consequences for cocaine possession in Texas is pretty wide.
 Yes, you may be sentenced according to the amount of cocaine you have on you, but what determines if you get two years in prison or ten?
 Does the fact that you may be a first time offender with a felony drug charge in Texas change anything?

 There are, in fact, a few important factors that influence whether or not the judge decides to throw the book at you for cocaine charges in Texas.